How the AI Chatbot for Customer Service Became the AI Agent (And How It Actually Works)

 A full discussion of this frontier is outside the scope of this article, but you can check out our piece on the future of generative AI for a discussion of specific agent projects.

-7 Best Practices for Using AI Agents
+7 Best Practices for Using AI Agents to Deliver Consistent Support

 What does concern us here is the impact this will have on CX leaders and the contact centers they manage, which is why we’ll cover some of the best practices of successfully using AI agents in this section.

 As we’ve already mentioned, generative AI is great at many tasks, but the way to get the most out of it is to identify which KPIs you’re trying to drive and what changes you want to see, then implementing an agent that can help get you there.
-In other words, don’t be overwhelmed by its possibilities; start by drilling down into a few promising use cases and expand as appropriate.

-2. Focus on design and access.
+2. Focus on design and access for customer satisfaction and adoption.

-You want to be sure that the interface customers use to interact with your chatbot is sleek, intuitive, and easy to find.
-You can have the most powerful AI agent in the world, but it won’t do you much good if people hate using it or they can’t locate it in the first place.
+You can have the most powerful AI chatbot platform in the world, but it won’t do you much good if people hate using it or they can’t locate it in the first place.

-3. Use full personalization.
+3. Use full personalization in instant answers.

-One of the reasons modern chatbots are so powerful is that they can use retrieval-augmented generation to ‘ground’ their generations in sources of information–knowledge bases, product feeds, CRMs, Notion pages, etc. This makes replies more useful, while also making your customers feel more heard.
-So make sure your AI agent has access to the systems or data it needs to take action and be helpful (as you would with a new employee).
+This makes replies more useful, while also making your customers feel more heard.
+So make sure your AI agent has access to the systems or customer data it needs to take action (as you would with a new employee).

-4. Gather feedback and improve.
+4. Gather feedback and improve backend systems.

 5. Let AI and humans play their strongest roles.

-AI agents are great at many tasks, but others need a human’s superior flexibility and insight.
-The key here is to craft a system that can seamlessly switch between humans and agents.
+AI agents are great at many tasks, but complex requests and emotionally sensitive customer issues need a human’s superior flexibility and insight.

-6. Have your AI agents be proactive.
+6. Have your AI agents be proactive in customer interactions.

-AI agents can be configured to reach out on their own if a user engages in certain behaviors or otherwise seems confused.
 For example, one well-known furniture brand and Quiq customer implemented Proactive AI and a Product Recommendation engine, which led to the largest sales day in the company’s history through increased chat sales.

 7. Ensure transparency.